-B'nai B'rith Awards in Social Ethics
+B'nai B'rith Award in Social Ethics

-In the spring of 1953, the Harold M. Kaufman Memorial Foundation of the George Levy Lodge of B'nai B'rith, the oldest Jewish service organization, established two annual prizes in social ethics for seniors at Perkins.
+In the spring of 1953, the Harold M. Kaufman Memorial Foundation of the George Levy Lodge of B'nai B'rith, the oldest Jewish service organization, established an annual prize in social ethics for Perkins students.
 Winners are to be determined under the supervision of the Committee on Student Development on the basis of scholarly competence in the field and personal commitment as shown in voluntary activity in support of worthy social causes.
 The establishment of the awards by the George Levy Lodge of Dallas, led by Dr. Herman Kantor, Mrs. Harold Kaufman and Stanley Kaufman, is only one in a series of generous acts on the part of the Jewish community for Perkins School of Theology.